 The Skinners' Company’s link with Christ’s Hospital originated in the early 17th century when William Stoddard bequeathed a sum of money for the ‘relief of the poor’.
 The Skinner’s Company has presentation rights for two boys and two girls.
 There is no fee relationship between the presentee and the Skinners' Company, as this is agreed between the school and the family.
 Presentees must pass the entrance examination and residential assessment, but thereafter entry is non-competitive.
 Presentees put forward by the Company are those children who will most contribute to - and most benefit from - the transformative education that Christ's Hospital provides.
 The Skinners’ Company shares the school's ethos in prioritising the children of families in social, financial or other need.

-The 2016 winner, the 22nd in the history of the award, is Beatrix Crinnion.
-Her proposal is to work as a volunteer on a husky farm in Sweden explore and immerse herself in the beautiful Swedish wilderness, culture and language.
+Louise Aston with 2016 Aston Award winner, Beatrix Crinnion, the 22nd winner in the history of the award.
+Beatrix's proposal was to work as a volunteer on a husky farm in Sweden, and to explore and immerse herself in the beautiful Swedish wilderness, culture and language.

 Beatrix said, “I would never have thought that my curiosity about Swedish culture would lead me to a chance to experience a lifestyle, which had previously seemed like a distant, starry-eyed dream.”